 Whether you help through monetary donations, volunteering your time, or spreading our mission through word-of-mouth, thank you.
 We couldn't accomplish our goals without the help of supporters like you.

 Dr. Tamara Tinkham, Psy.D. is our licensed psychologist.
 She has extensive training and expertise in assessment and will help us offer dyslexia screenings and mid-level assessments for struggling readers who may have dyslexia.
-Dr. Tinkham has a long history of working with families, especially parents, to find correct interventions, accommodations, and resources whether through schools or outside organizations.
+Dr. Tinkham has a long history of working with families, especially parents, to find effective interventions, accommodations, and resources whether through schools or outside organizations.
 Dyslexia Advocates would not exist without Dr. Tinkham.